·

 Updated at 12.02am GMT

-Herath bowls, and the scoreboard continues to tick slowly upwards.
+26th over: Herath bowls, and the scoreboard continues to tick slowly upwards.
 Meanwhile, is it possible to look at this tweet from the ICC without noticing the empty seat right there in the foreground?
 And also the other empty seats?
 I’m being picky, obviously – these are exciting times, and that is a pretty full ground – but still, there’s a spare seat, rightthere.

 Herath returns, and Williamson hoiks the ball high over midwicket, perfectly safely, for four.